So, what’s the Big Idea?

 As teachers in BC, we are required to deliver the curriculum.
 BC’s redesigned curriculum is at varying stages of implementation (from draft to required) depending on the grade level and subject area.
 It is now fully implemented in Grades Kindergarten to 9 and in process in Grades 10 – 12 with expected full implementation by 2020.

-- These are not formally assessed in the same way as curricular content and competencies but are essential skills that underlie all teaching and learning.
-You will find teachers consider where ‘Communication’, ‘Thinking’ and ‘Personal Social’ Competencies are developed in their teaching and learning opportunities through their unit and lesson planning and involve students in the self-assessment of these competencies.
+- They are not formally assessed ‘by the teacher’ in the same way as curricular content and competencies but are essential skills that underlie all teaching and learning.

 - Profiles exist to support understanding where your students lie with respect to the competencies (these are not ‘grade or age level’ profiles but descriptors of students as they progress to increasingly sophisticated stages of competency)

-- An analogy that may help you understand the profiles: A ‘Profile 1’ in Personal Social (Social Responsibility) might show an individual just beginning to develop recognition outside of self; a ‘Profile 8’ illustration might describe someone akin to “Ghandi”
+- An analogy from a PD session that may help you understand the profiles: A ‘Profile 1’ in Personal Social (Social Responsibility) might show an individual just beginning to develop recognition outside of self; a ‘Profile 8’ illustration might describe someone akin to “Ghandi”

 - “I Can” statements can help in planning to integrate the core competencies into learning experiences.